Do not save your loving speeches

 Though we drifted apart in distance I still think of you as being right here, and although I have many new friends, it is our friendship that means the most to me.

-One sunny Saturday I made the two hour trip to Grand Rapids, Michigan just to check out Bosnian restaurants and shops I heard about.
-I was convinced they were not better than the ones in Chicago, but I was up for the challenge.
+One sunny Saturday I made the two hour trip to Grand Rapids, Michigan to check out Bosnian restaurants and shops I heard about.
+I usually got my Bosnian Ingredients in Chicago but I was up for the challenge.
 I stocked up on groceries and admitted that the ride here was easier compared to Chicago’s.
 Getting back on the unfamiliar road I concentrated on traffic signs.
 And there it was, the most lovely sign of them all: WYOMING CITY LIMIT!
 Could it be?!